ChrisWhealy/hieroglyphy/docs/functions.md

 [].sort.constructor  // [Function: Function]
 ```

-This might look pretty obscure, but this is actually really powerful because what we now have a reference to the JavaScript function constructor.
+This might look pretty obscure, but this is actually really powerful because what we now have is a reference to the JavaScript function constructor.
 In other words, this is a function that can build other functions for us &mdash; all we need to supply is the source code for the new function.

-One restriction here is the fact that we must already have encoded sufficient letters to be able to spell the desired source code.
+One restriction here is the fact that we must already have encoded sufficient letters to be able to spell the words in the desired source code!

-In the event that we do not have an encoding for a particular 7-bit character, we can generate an `unescape` function, then pass that character's hex value to it and get back that actual character.
+In the event that we are unable to derive a particular 7-bit character from some returned keyword or string, we can generate an `unescape` function, to which we pass an encoded representation of that character's hex value.

 ```javascript
 // functionConstructor = []['sort']['constructor']